Cairns & the Tropical North City Guide

 Weather and climate

-Cairns and the Tropical North feature a classic tropical climate characterized by two distinct seasons: the wet and the dry.
-Year-round warmth makes it an ideal destination for outdoor exploration.
+Cairns and the Tropical North experience a classic tropical climate defined by two distinct seasons: the wet and the dry.
+This region remains warm year-round, ensuring that the lush landscapes and coastal waters are always accessible for exploration.

 Safety considerations